AsgerRiisVienberg/Source-code-for-Master-Thesis/README.md

 ### 3. fitfun
 Script for running the virtual experiments based on the Ree-Errying model.

+### 4. Path Generator
+This folder contains two scripts that generate the displacement paths for the the tensile test.

 ## Numerical solvers

 ### 1. Neo-Hookean incremental solver